 Walden's Lessons Learned

-Promote Early Wins: Walden recommends celebrating the early wins and sharing them with stakeholders who may need more encouragement.
-This helps to motivate the faculty and leadership and keeps the positive momentum going.
+- Promote early wins: Walden recommends celebrating the early wins and sharing them with reluctant stakeholders to motivate faculty and keep the positive momentum going.

 About Walden University